Which city is cheaper, Prague or Hong Kong?

 Hong Kong is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.

-You'll find museums and nightlife around the festive big city of Prague.
+You'll find museums and nightlife around the beautiful big city of Prague.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

-You'll find nightlife and live music around the beautiful city of Prague.
+You'll find nightlife and live music around the fun-filled city of Prague.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

 Prague is a popular choice for travelers.
 One week here is typical.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Prague, one week is sufficent for most.
 It will give you the chance to have new experiences.